smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ;::a number of::many
 ::accounted for by the fact that::because
 ;::as a consequence of::because
-::due to the fact that::because
+;::due to the fact that::because
 ::in view of the fact that::because
 ::for the reason that::because
 ::on account of::because